 After getting statements based on direct and indirect trust, the next step is to evaluate a trust score for the entity.
 In this regard, the trust assessment module plays an essential role.
-In order to evaluate a trust score, this module contemplates a set of ML and DL algorithms, even though the final selection of an ML/DL algorithm should be based on the determined features and scenario properties.
-Figure 2-2 depicts some of the most well-known and accurate intelligent techniques used in the literature such as Bayesian networks, Markov networks, and Fuzzy theory.
-These algorithms constitute an initial subset that should be validated in future iterations.
+In order to evaluate a trust score, this module contemplates as feasible techniques to be applied both a set of ML and DL algorithms [3] and trust models, even though the final selection of an ML/DL algorithm should be based on the determined features and scenario properties.
+As described by us in [3], when it comes to ML/DL algorithms, they should be privacy-aware since they are continuously analysing and managing users' data, and therefore, ML/DL techniques may reveal private personal information.
+Similarly, ML/DL algorithms should also be resilient against attacks, i.e. the adversarial attack, to avoid perturbations in the pre-processing or decision-making processes, as well as to be interpretable and explainable to enable trust.
+The Figure 2-2 depicts some of the most well-known and accurate intelligent techniques used in the literature such as Bayesian networks, Markov networks, and Fuzzy theory.
+Moreover, Figure 2-2 also displays a decentralized trust model named PeerTrust which considers statistical measures (e.g., stakeholder's credibility and satisfaction) to forecast trust scores.
+In the current design, the 5GZORRO trust management framework leverages the PeerTrust model as the main technique to compute a trust score between two stakeholders, and in consequence, establish a trustworthy business relationship.
+No particular ML or DL techniques are being used as part of current PeerTrust design and implementation in 5GZORRO, as it is a model based on statistical measures.
+It follows a decentralized approach and takes into account both user satisfaction and credibility.
+Other key points to choose PeerTrust are its robustness and transitivity, as well as considering an adaptive time window-based approach and the presence of a reward-punishment mechanism.
 In addition, the trust assessment module should withstand common trust attacks such as collusion attack (unrealistic or dishonest recommendations) and Sybil attack (multiple identities, associated with the same entity, increasing/decreasing reputation).